sherinchandy/oci-audit-events-to-adw/README.md

 Steps:
 =====
-1. Create an ADW instance(if doesn't exists one)and configure access to it as mentioned in: https://oracle.github.io/learning-library/workshops/journey4-adwc/?page=LabGuide1.md
+1. Create an ADW instance(if doesn't exists one)download the credentials and configure access to it as mentioned in: https://oracle.github.io/learning-library/workshops/journey4-adwc/?page=LabGuide1.md

 2. Connect to ADW and create a table as mentioned in: https://docs.oracle.com/database/121/ADXDB/json.htm#ADXDB6371